 Live first arrived in 2001, the first product from the Belgian developer, Ableton.
 It came on the scene much later than the most popular DAWs today but rose to popularity due to a unique approach.
 It was a studio tool, sure, but it was the first DAW to take the power from the studio and apply it in a live setting.

 Mainly, this came in the form of two main views the DAW could take on.
-The first is Session view, the main portion of the live setting.
-You have a mixer and a grid-based representation of all clips, quickly being able to switch between different samples and loops.
-The Arrange view holds a much more traditional horizontal timeline, allowing you to put together arrangements from all the clips.
+The first is Session view, the main portion of the live instrument setting.
+You have a mixer and a grid-based representation of all audio clips, quickly being able to switch between different samples and loops.
+The Arrange view holds a much more traditional horizontal timeline, allowing you to put together arrangements from all the midi clips.

 Needless to say, the design caught on quickly in the electronic world.
 It was a hands-on approach that immediately won over producers who needed a DAW to perform live.
 You could quickly switch the software around completely both in the studio and on stage.